About the Program

 B.S.
 Degree Completion

-UAMS graduates with an associate of science in dental hygiene who have a valid bachelor of science degree plan must complete the requirements within the time limit.
-Graduates with an expired bachelor of science degree plan must contact the Dental Hygiene program for a new degree plan.
-See “Applicants for a Higher-Level CHP Degree Who Already Hold a CHP Degree or Certificate in the Same Discipline” in section 5.11 of the CHP Catalog.
+UAMS graduates with an associate of science degree in dental hygiene who have a valid bachelor of science degree plan must complete the requirements within the time limit.
+See “Applicants for a Higher-Level CHP Degree Who Already Hold a CHP Degree or Certificate in the Same Discipline” in section 5.10 of the CHP catalog.

 The Department enrolls one class each fall semester.
 The class capacity is 34 students.

 Admission to the program is competitive and based on the following criteria: